BiosElement/otakuview.com/content/pages/about.md

 ## Privacy

 Our intent is to respect our users privacy and only collect minimal analytics to see what content is successful and where we should focus our efforts.
-To this end, we use [Pirsch Analytics](https://pirsch.io/) which set no cookies and does not collect personal information.
-In fact, you can see [our analytics](https://otakuview.pirsch.io/) yourself as there is nothing to hide.
+To this end, we use [GoatCounter](https://www.goatcounter.com/) which set no cookies and does not collect personal information.
+In fact, you can see [our analytics](https://otakuview.goatcounter.com/) yourself as there is nothing to hide.